-No off-the-shelf data systematically record administrative reforms, the boundaries of administrative units, and the location of capital cities across the world.3 We compile new data containing the names and spatial extent of all first-order administrative units from 1987 until 2018, including the names and locations of capital cities over time.
+No off-the-shelf data systematically records administrative reforms, the boundaries of administrative units, and the location of capital cities worldwide.
+We compile new

+&lt;sup>3Two sources come somewhat close.
+First, the Global Administrative Unit Layers (GAUL) project of the Food and Agriculture Organization (FAO) tracks the spatial evolution of administrative units between 1990 and 2014 across the world.
+Second, the Statoids project collects (non-spatial) information on capital cities and administrative units (Law, 2010).
+Unfortunately, both data sets are riddled with errors and omissions, cover different periods, and do not contain coordinates of capital cities.
+Other sources only data containing the names and spatial extent of all first-order administrative units from 1987 until 2018, including the names and locations of capital cities over time.
 The data covers all types of territorial reforms, that is, splits and mergers of regions, area swaps, capital city re-locations, and the creation of new countries.
 Creating this data is a two-step process.
-First, we identify suitable vector data which accurately represents the boundaries of each unit within a country at a particular point in time.
-This involves a variety of sources (e.g., GAUL, GADM, Digital Chart of the World, United Nations Environment Program, and AidData's GeoBoundaries project) and an algorithm that re-allocates small differences in boundaries to match those reported in the most accurate data sources.
-When no suitable data are available, we use international or national atlases, georeference and digitize the corresponding map.
+First, we identify suitable vector data that accurately represents the boundaries of each unit within a country at a particular point in time.
+This involves a variety of sources (e.g., GAUL, GADM, Digital Chart of the World, United Nations Environment Program, and AidData's GeoBoundaries project) and an algorithm that re-allocates minor differences in boundaries to match those reported in the most accurate data sources.
+When no suitable data are available, we use international or national atlases, georeference, and digitize the corresponding map.
 Second, we geocode all capital cities.
 Online Appendix B contains a detailed explanation of the data construction and provides summary statistics.